-CHAI began partnering with the government of the Kingdom of Eswatini (formerly Swaziland) in 2009 to help eliminate malaria and improve access to lifesaving HIV diagnostics and treatment.
-In 2011, CHAI together the Ministry of Health and other partners, began the groundbreaking MaxART program to reduce new HIV infections and dramatically improve HIV diagnosis and linkage to care.
-The second phase of the program included a pioneering study to help demonstrate the effectiveness of the World Health Organization (WHO)-recommended ‘Test and Start’ approach to treatment calling for all HIV-positive individuals to begin antiretroviral therapy (ART) regardless of disease progression.
+- Overview CHAI began partnering with the government of the Kingdom of Eswatini (formerly Swaziland) in 2009 to help eliminate malaria and improve access to lifesaving HIV diagnostics and treatment.
+In 2011, CHAI, the Ministry of Health, and other partners began the groundbreaking MaxART program to reduce new HIV infections and dramatically improve diagnosis and linkage to care.
+The second phase of the program included a pioneering study to help demonstrate the effectiveness of the World Health Organization (WHO)-recommended ‘Test and Start’ approach to treatment calling for all HIV-positive individuals to begin antiretroviral therapy regardless of disease progression.
 In 2020, Eswatini, was one of the first countries to achieve the ‘95-95-95’ global HIV targets because of interventions such as MaxART.

-Today, we are working to support the ministry of health achieve universal health coverage with a focus on mobilizing adequate resources to fund the health needs of the population, strengthening public financial management, and increasing efficient savings for program implementation.
-Additionally, we are helping the government to define the benefits package for health workers and make quality healthcare available at all levels of care.
-We are supporting the decentralization of health services for diabetes and hypertension from tertiary to primary care and development of a healthy food public procurement policy to promote healthy eating.
-Simultaneously, we are helping to create demand for adolescent-friendly services, accelerating access to oxygen, strengthening surveillance for neglected tropical diseases; soil transmitted helminths’ (STH) and schistosomiasis (SCH) towards elimination and piloting a mobile tool to improve the uptake of childhood vaccinations.
+We are currently supporting the country to accelerate progress towards universal health coverage by increasing access to basic quality health services.
+Our support focuses on mobilizing adequate resources to fund the health needs of the population, strengthening public financial management, and increasing efficient savings for program implementation.
+Additionally, we are helping the government define a national (?) benefits package to make quality healthcare available at all levels of care.
+We are also working to scale-up diagnosis and treatment for non-communicable diseases including the development of a healthy food public procurement policy to promote healthy eating.
+CHAI is supporting efforts to increase access to medical oxygen, as well as generating demand for adolescent-friendly sexual and reproductive health services.

 primary health facilities providing diabetes and hypertension services